cmccandless/ExercismSolutions-csharp/robot-name/README.md

 respond with a new random name.

 The names must be random: they should not follow a predictable sequence.
 Random names means a risk of collisions.
-Your solution should not allow the use of the same name twice when avoidable.
-In some exercism language tracks there are tests to ensure that the same name is never used twice.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure you're exercise file you're submitting is in the `exercism/csharp/<exerciseName>` directory.

-For example, if you're submitting `bob.cs` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/csharp/bob/bob.cs`.
+Your solution must ensure that every existing robot has a unique name.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+Initially, only the first test will be enabled.
+This is to encourage you to solve the exercise one step at a time.
+Once you get the first test passing, remove the `Skip` property from the next test and work on getting that test passing.
+Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit RobotName.cs`

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Source

 A debugging session with Paul Blackwell at gSchool. [http://gschool.it](http://gschool.it)